 4. Dark Tourist

-Not all travel has to be about the beautiful and the serene.
+Not all of the best travel documentaries have to be about the beautiful and the serene.
 If you’re in the market for a slightly twisted travel story, Dark Tourist is for you.
 David Farrier, a New Zealand based filmmaker and journalist travels around the world looking for unusual and often morbid tourist spots across the world.

-The U.S. National Parks Service is more than a 100 years old.
-That’s more than a century of protecting natural wilderness in the United States.
+The US National Parks Service is more than 100 years old.
+That’s more than a century of protecting natural wildernesses in the United States.

 This breathtaking documentary by filmmaker Greg MacGillivray will make you want to go visit a national park right away.
 Between the beautiful montages is a story of three artists as they revisit Roosevelt and Muir’s camping trip, where the Parks Service began.

 Father-son bonding is a different experience for everyone.
-When comedian Jack Whitehall was young, he and his father Michael never really had that.
+When comedian Jack Whitehall was young, he and his father Michael never really bonded.

 Now, Whitehall wants to bring that spark back by taking a gap year and traveling with his father.
-Watch as this comedian trades the stand-up stage (the best stand-up comedy specials on Netflix ) for a tuk-tuk in Thailand.
+Watch as this comedian trades the stand-up stage (see the best stand-up comedy specials on Netflix ) for a tuk-tuk in Thailand.

 What better way to spend time with your parent than by going on a trip.
 But what happens when you have a slightly grumpy father and you are the overly energetic one?
 Quite a blast, actually, Watch as this father-son team gets into accidents, goes to odd places, and attempts to open up to one another.